Next.js Quickstart (Pages Router)

 In your

-proxy.tsfile, export theclerkMiddleware()helper:proxy.ts import { clerkMiddleware } from '@clerk/nextjs/server' export default clerkMiddleware() export const config = { matcher: [ // Skip Next.js internals and all static files, unless found in search params '/((?!_next|[^?]*\\.(?:html?|css|js(?!on)|jpe?g|webp|png|gif|svg|ttf|woff2?|ico|csv|docx?|xlsx?|zip|webmanifest)).*)', // Always run for API routes '/(api|trpc)(.*)', ], } -
+proxy.tsfile, export theclerkMiddleware()helper:proxy.ts import { clerkMiddleware } from '@clerk/nextjs/server' export default clerkMiddleware() export const config = { matcher: [ // Skip Next.js internals and all static files, unless found in search params '/((?!_next|[^?]*\\.(?:html?|css|js(?!on)|jpe?g|webp|png|gif|svg|ttf|woff2?|ico|csv|docx?|xlsx?|zip|webmanifest)).*)', // Always run for API routes '/(api|trpc)(.*)', // Always run for Clerk-specific frontend API routes '/__clerk/(.*)', ], } -

 By default,

-Add <ClerkProvider> to your app
+Add <ClerkProvider> and Clerk components to your app

 The <ClerkProvider> component provides session and user context to Clerk's hooks and components.
 It's recommended to wrap your entire app at the entry point with <ClerkProvider> to make authentication globally accessible.
 See the reference docs for other configuration options.